2 Shot In Brooklyn, Police Searching For Suspect

 NEW YORK (CBSNewYork) — Police are searching for a gunman after two people were shot in Brooklyn on Saturday.

-Police say they don’t believe the victims were the intended targets.READ MORE: Wind Advisories In Effect Across Tri-State Area As Severe Weather Approaches
+Police say they don’t believe the victims were the intended targets.READ MORE: Driver Arrested For DWI After Teen Killed, 5 Injured In Late-Night Crash In Woodmere

 As CBS2’s Thalia Perez reports, police are searching for an 18-year-old gunman who opened fire on Vernon Avenue between Lewis Avenue and Marcus Garvey Boulevard in Bedford-Stuyvesant.